uc-cdis/cohort-middleware/README.md

   ```
 - PRs to `master` get the docker image built on quay (via github action).
 See https://quay.io/repository/cdis/cohort-middleware?tab=tags
   - The following config file determines which branch or tag is used on QA: https://github.com/uc-cdis/gitops-qa/blob/master/qa-mickey.planx-pla.net/manifest.json
-- Once the image is built, it can be pulled.
-E.g. for branch `branch1`: `docker pull quay.io/cdis/cohort-middleware:branch1`
 - If testing on QA:
    - ssh to QA machine
    - run the steps below: